chris-short/devopsish.com/PODCAST.md

 ### Distribution (aka Anchor.fm)

 All distribution is done via Anchor.
-The web site has a [Podcast page](https://devopsish.com/podcast) that makes use of the `podcast` Hugo shortcode.
+The web site has a [Podcast page](https://devopsish.com/podcast) that makes use of the [`podcast` Hugo shortcode](https://github.com/chris-short/devopsish.com/blob/main/layouts/shortcodes/podcast.html) in the code base.

 ## Newsletter